| Item | English Language Problematic | Quantonics' Quantum Remediation

 independent 'numbers,' 'scalars,' 'pieces,' 'parts,' and 'particles:'

+classical 'objects.'
 Mae-wan Ho describes quantum reality, again by paraphrasing

 Bergson, "An indivisible qualitative heterogeneity."